kristopolous/EvDa/README.md

  * This is a result of a `git describe` as run from the `tools/deploy.sh` directory.
  * The master is always assumed to be stable and current.
    * This library has been in development since 2008 and is in constant, widespread, production use.
 The API can be considered stable and is forwards compatible from about 2010 meaning that a git pull from master can be considered safe.

+<h4><a name="callbackhell"></a>Avoiding callback hell</h4>

+Callback hell is an example of an [action at a distance](https://en.wikipedia.org/wiki/Action_at_a_distance_%28computer_programming%29) antipattern.
+In general terms, this is the same problem that you get from C unions or C++ operator overloading.

+You see a seemingly linear state of events such as (in EvDa):

+    ...
+    ev.set('key', 'value');
+    ...

+or in C:

+    some_union.prop = 1;

+or in C++:

+    c = a + b;

+And you *think* you know what's going on.
+But really, anything could be happening.
+Not only, but if you load up a debugger you could be jumping around to weird parts of the code or worse yet, go through quite a few layers of scaffolding and redirection before getting to the actual thing that is happening.

+The powerful abstraction and comprehension that these methodologies afford can also violate the separation of concerns and make code do too many things at once.

 ### Examples